Sterile vs. Clean Rooms: Meaning, Differences & Use Cases

 Classification of sterile manufacturing

-We differentiate between two types of sterile manufacturing:
+We can differentiate between two types of sterile manufacturing:

 • Terminal sterilization: the product is sterilized before or during packaging, but is not in fact manufactured in a sterile environment.
 Terminal sterilization can be performed with